amorriscode/anthonymorris.dev/data/failures/high-school.md

 ---
-title: 'High School'
+title: "High School"
-description: 'I never made it through high school.
-This is probably my biggest failure.'
+description: "I never made it through high school.
+This is probably my biggest failure."
-date: '2008-06-01'
+date: "2008-06-01"
+lessons: ["Knowledge is power", "We have the power to overcome great difficulties", "Optimize for mental health", "It's never too late"]
 ---

 When I was in high school, I suffered from depression.
 It crippled me.
 On most days I had a hard time getting out of bed to face the world.